luhaas/pragma-brewery-vue/README.md

 # Pragma Brewery

-Pragma Brewery is a project to register beer containers and monitor your temperature.
+Pragma Brewery is a project created to register beer containers and monitor their temperature.

 ## Requirements